tremor-rs/tremor-www/versioned_docs/version-0.11/artefacts/onramps.md

 ### Kafka

 The Kafka onramp connects to one or more Kafka topics.
-It uses `librdkafka` to handle connections and can use the full set of [librdkafka 1.6.1 configuration options](https://github.com/edenhill/librdkafka/blob/v1.6.1/CONFIGURATION.md).
+It uses `librdkafka` to handle connections and can use the full set of [librdkafka 1.6.1 configuration options](https://github.com/edenhill/librdkafka/blob/v1.6.1/CONFIGURATION.md) via `rdkafka_options`.

 The default [codec](codecs.md#json) is `json`.